dynamicdan/policy-template/README.md

 ----

 Promote good policy writing and implementation of policies.

-Avoid continued propagation boring, long, useless policies that nobody wants to read and serve little value.
+Avoid continued propagation of boring, long and useless policies that nobody wants to read and serve little value.

 Using the Template
 -----